 - 1 teaspoon of raw honey (where to get it) * if you’re vegan, use castor oil (where to get it)

 - 4 drops of essential oil of choice ( I always stick to minty and refreshing peppermint oil for my lip balms)

 - In a double boiler, melt your shea butter until it is completely liquefied.

-- Don’t have a double broiler?
+- Don’t have a double boiler?
 You can also melt the shea in a pan on direct heat but make sure you use the lowest heat setting and keep stirring it constantly to prevent it from sticking to the bottom and burning.
 But make sure you don’t heat it for too long or let it bubble and boil because this will make the shea butter grainy.

 - Once your shea butter is fully melted, take it off heat and allow it to cool just a little, before adding in the honey and essential oils.

 - Stir to get all the ingredients mixed thoroughly.